Comparing Thor Industries (NYSE:THO) and Apple (OTCMKTS:REXLQ)

-Thor Industries (NYSE:THO) and Apple (OTCMKTS:REXLQ) are both construction companies, but which is the better stock?
-We will contrast the two companies based on the strength of their valuation, risk, earnings, institutional ownership, profitability, dividends and analyst recommendations.
+Thor Industries (NYSE:THO) and Apple (OTCMKTS:REXLQ) are both construction companies, but which is the superior investment?
+We will compare the two companies based on the strength of their valuation, risk, dividends, earnings, analyst recommendations, institutional ownership and profitability.

+This is a breakdown of recent recommendations and price targets for Thor Industries and Apple, as provided by MarketBeat.

 Profitability